da4all/da4all.github.io/_pages/testing2.md

 ---
 layout: page
-permalink: /student-showcase/
+permalink: /testing2/
-title: Student Showcase
+title: Student Showcase Testing
 description: This page showcases student data advocacy projects to demonstrate the types and potentials of projects afforded by the resources in the Data Advocacy for All Toolkit.
 nav: true
 nav_order: 6